AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

 ## 2.5 Non-Void Methods

 If you've programmed in Python, you may remember that we used functions to execute a small chunk of code in other areas of the program.
 Non-Void methods are very similar to functions in that they return a value of some type.
 You have used non-void methods already, you just may not have recognized it.
-For example, the Scanner Class has non-voiid methods like nextInt(), nextDouble(), nextLine(), and next().
+For example, the Scanner Class has non-void methods like nextInt(), nextDouble(), nextLine(), and next().
 There are a number of methods that can be found in the Java standard library methods that are non-void methods.
 Take a look at the example below.

 ```java
 public int sum(){